hyctobe/academic-kickstart/content/home/welcome.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Discover your true self and experience the peace, joy, and love of who you are." subtitle = ""
+title = "Discover your true self and experience the peace, joy and love within." subtitle = ""

 [design]